 In 2008, Teare founded Albion Books, a one-man micropress specializing in limited edition poetry chapbooks, broadsides and print ephemera.

-After teaching in the San Francisco area for a decade, Teare is now an assistant professor at Temple University.
+He is the recipient of a Stegner Fellowship at Stanford University and fellowships from the National Endowment for the Arts, The MacDowell Colony, and the American Antiquarian Society.
+After teaching in the San Francisco area for a decade, Teare currently serves as an assistant professor at Temple University.
 He lives in Philadelphia.